Turner Prize: 1988

-Sculpture artist Tony Cragg is awarded the prize by Alan Yentob.
+Sculpture artist Tony Cragg was awarded the prize by Alan Yentob.
 Other nominees included figurative/portrait painter Lucian Freud, Pop artist Richard Hamilton, Richard Long, David Mach (graduate of Duncan of Jordanstone College of Art), printer Boyd Webb, sculptor Alison Wilding and Richard Wilson.
-The appointment of Tate Director, Nicholas Serota, led to many changes such as the introduction of an annual rehang of the Collection and giving priority to modern and contemporary art.
+The appointment of Tate Director Nicholas Serota led to many changes such as the introduction of an annual rehang of the Collection and giving priority to modern and contemporary art.
 During this period the future of the Prize was uncertain.
 The Turner Prize was modified to be an artist-only prize without a published shortlist and a solo exhibition was awarded to the winner, Tony Cragg.

 1989

-Sculpture and installation artist Richard Long is presented the prize after three previous nominations.
-Controversially, Long is awarded for his lifetime body of work rather than an exhibition of work in 1989.
-Other nominees included painter Gillian Ayres, figurative painter Lucian Freud, Italian-born sculptor Giuseppe Penone, painter Paula Rego, abstract painter Sean Scully and Richard Wilson.
-Italian Giuseppe Penone became the first foreign artist to be nominated for the strength of his exhibitions in Britain.
+Sculpture and installation artist Richard Long was presented with the prize after three previous nominations.
+Controversially, Long was awarded for his lifetime body of work rather than an exhibition of work in 1989.
+Other nominees included painter Gillian Ayres, figurative painter Lucian Freud, sculptor Giuseppe Penone, painter Paula Rego, abstract painter Sean Scully and Richard Wilson.
+Italian-born Giuseppe Penone became the first foreign artist to be nominated for the strength of his exhibitions in Britain.

 1990

-No prize due to lack of sponsorship.
+No prize was awarded due to lack of sponsorship.
 Under Tate Director and Turner Prize chairman Nicholas Serota, changes are made to involve the public in the viewing of the nominated artist such as a published shortlist, a nomination of four shortlisted artists and an individual exhibition of nominated work within the Tate.